 Of course you have the normal food bills, and breeding cats will need a premium diet to remain healthy and viable producers.
 This is a diet consisting mainly of canned meat protein, and the addition of raw is very healthy.
 This type of feeding isn’t cheap.
 We go through 12 large cans of cat food daily, as many chicken legs, and an several bags of freeze dried raw.

 Cat litter runs us $6.00 per 40 pound bag – we buy the pelleted horse shavings - - and we use about 100 pounds a week.
-This amount can easily double during kitten season.
-We have to pay extra to our garbage man – three very large cans – to properly dispose of this litter.
+This amount can easily triple during kitten season.
+We have to pay extra to our garbage man – we use three very large cans – to properly dispose of this litter.

-Don’t forget the all important veterinary care, vaccinations, worming, supplements, and health screening – an uneventful year, without any huge expenses, averages about $5000.
-We HCM screen our breeding cats -- and that averages about $200 per cat, if we can attend an HCM clinic.
+Don’t forget the all important veterinary care, vaccinations, worming, supplements, health certificates and health screening – an uneventful year, without any huge expenses, averages about $5000.
+We HCM screen our breeding cats -- and that averages about $200 per cat, IF we are fortunate enough to attend an HCM clinic.
 Otherwise, the HCM screens start at $600 each.
-If you have an unexpected emergency, such as a C-Section, that will run you around $1500 during normal veterinary hours and $3500 if you have to go to the after hours emergency vet.
+If you have an unexpected emergency, such as a C-Section, that will run you around $2000 during normal veterinary hours and $4000 or more if you have to go to the after hours emergency vet.

-Supplies - cat trees, toys, bedding, blankets, kitten ID collars, walking jackets, cat wheels, scratching posts, printer ink, copy paper, pet carriers, litter boxes, bowls, cleaning supplies.
+Supplies There are too many to list, but here are a few: cat trees, litter boxes, carriers, bowls, toys, bedding, blankets, kitten ID collars, walking jackets, cat wheels, scratching posts, printer ink, copy paper, cleaning supplies.

-Showing – many breeders commit a lot of time, effort, and money at TICA and CFA shows.
-By the time you’ve paid the entry fees, hotel fees, gas, food, purchased show cages, etc… Most are lucky if they can attend one show for less than a $900 total investment.
+Showing Many breeders commit a lot of time, effort, and money at TICA and CFA shows.
+By the time you’ve paid the entry fees, hotel fees, gas, food, purchased show cages, etc… Most are lucky if they can attend one show for less than a $1000 total investment.
 Oh, and you don't win money at cat shows.
 You win ribbons and titles.

-Cattery Visits will also be required, and one visit can take up several hours out of your day.
+Interested buyers want to see the heath of the kittens and the environment they grew up in.
+So these visits will also be required, and one visit can take several hours.
 If you work, that means fitting them in on weekends and evenings - AFTER you've fed and cleaned all cat and kitten areas.

 We also find ourselves frequently helping out folks who are not interested in purchasing, but need help with their new kitten or cat – and the breeder they purchased from is either unavailable, unable, or unwilling to help.

-Contracts - You have to have legally sound contracts for the sale of pets, breeders, and show kittens, stud service agreements, leasing arrangements, etc...
+Contracts You must have legally sound contracts for the sale of pets, breeders, and show kittens, stud service agreements, leasing arrangements, etc...
 You should have contracts written to protect your cats, your cattery, and your reputation, not to mention contracts that are fair to the buyer, too, and that will hopefully hold up should there be a dispute.

-Kitten Guidelines - Prepared in detail for each client, and given a couple weeks before they are scheduled to take their new kitten home, so that they have time to prepare.
+Prepared in detail for each client, and given a couple weeks before they are scheduled to take their new kitten home, so that they have time to prepare and ask questions.
 We give a hard copy the day of pick up, as well, and review the information carefully with each client.